renpy/renpy/sphinx/source/audio.rst

 .. _synchro-start:

-When multiple play statements are run at the same time, the audio in each channel will start synchronized.
+Ren'Py supports a feature that can ensure that audio files start playing at the same time.
+This feature is enabled on looping audio channels (like music) by default, but can also be enabled by the `synchro_start` option to :func:`renpy.music.register_channel` or :func:`renpy.music.play`.

+When synchro start is enabled and multiple play statements are run at the same time, the audio in each channel will start synchronized.
 Specifically, the audio will start:

 * When the audio files on every channel have been loaded and audio samples are available.
 * When all all channels have been faded out.

-The play statement will delay starting new audio until these conditions have been met.
+New audio will start playing when both conditions are met.

 Stop Statement